Updated May 22, 2023

 Below are the advantages:

-- The main advantage of raise exception is to raise the statement for reporting the warnings.
+- The main advantage of raising exceptions is raising the statement for reporting the warnings.

-- We have used raise exception in various parameters.
+- We have used raise exceptions in various parameters.

-- Raise exception to have multiple levels to raise the error and warning.
+- Raise exceptions to have multiple levels to raise the error and warning.

 - The raise statement displays warnings and errors at the exception level.